The History Of The Kir Royale.

-The Kir is named after the Catholic priest Félix Kir, a Nazi resistance fighter in the Dijon region during WWII.
-Félix Kir is credited with helping around 5,000 POW escape during the course of the war.
-After the war ended he was elected mayor of Dijon, where he stayed for 23 years till his death in 1968.
+The Kir and Kir Royale are named after the Catholic priest Félix Kir, a Nazi resistance fighter in the Dijon region during WWII.
+Félix Kir is credited with helping around 5,000 POWs escape during the war.
+After the war ended, he was elected mayor of Dijon, where he stayed for 23 years till his death in 1968.

 Unable to get red wine from neighboring regions of France, Felix combined the two regional beverages of Creme de Cassis and a dry, acidic white wine made from the Aligoté grape to create the Kir.
 I think the proportions I have provided are spot on, but the goal of adding the Creme de Cassis is to take the dry acid edge off the white wine and give it an air of red wine.
 You’re looking to make white wine with a mild currant flavor and not a sweet cocktail.
 I recommend using as dry of wine as possible because the creme de cassis is already really sweet, and if you start with sweet wine, then it’s just a bit too much, and you lose the other flavors.
 The dryer the wine, the better.

 The fancy version of the Kir, the Kir Royale is a beautiful and fruity champagne cocktail.
 I recommend using as dry of champagne as possible because the creme de cassis is already really sweet, and if you start with sweet champagne, then it’s just a bit too much, and you lose the other flavors.
 The dryer the wine, the better.